 The donjon of Eldanar Castle is a vivid contrast to the damp, uncomfortable donjons of the outposts.
-The structure is built of the same pale golden stone of the walls.
-It is large and square.
+The large square structure is built of the same pale golden stone as the castle walls.
 The entrance to the keep is through a solid stone forebuilding with stairs that lead to a second story entrance.
 The interior is comfortable and secure.

-There are no windows on the first story of the keep; and windows of the second story are narrow, and the glass is protected by steel shutters.
+There are no windows on the first story of the keep; windows on the second story are narrow, and the glass is protected by steel shutters.
 On the third, fourth, and fifth stories the windows are wide and the chambers are light and spacious.
-These can also be protected by steel shutters.
-Fine, high quality glass covers all of the windows.
+These windows, which can also be protected by steel shutters, are covered by fine, high-quality glass.

 The walls of the keep are seven feet thick and contain niches for crossbow Men.
 These are also covered with steel shutters when not in use.
 The rooms are large, and the furniture that was not destroyed in the sieges is exquisitely tasteful.
 An old overgrown garden and small orchard adjoins the stronghold.
 The old secret tunnel linking the master's quarters and the countryside is one feature of Eldanar castle that has remained undiscovered.
 Its existence is unsuspected, since the conquerors found what they thought was the corpse of the lord of the castle.
 The tunnel would be almost impossible to discover in a search, for it is of Dwarven construction and remains hidden until the proper word ("Tintallo") and key are used.
 The underground passage travels some three miles from the castle.